Mat-Ferraro/PickAndPlace/Documentation/open-decisions.md

 - How to receive direct laser status (dry-contact safe/ready signal, ToF-only confirmation, user-mediated workflow with firmware lockout, or a combination).
-- Final hardware E-stop power-removal design (contactor / safety relay selection).
+- ~~Final RAMPS header assignment for Start / Pause / E-stop / interlocks / axis
-- Final RAMPS header assignment for Start / Pause / E-stop / interlocks / axis
+  endstops.~~ **Resolved.** Sensorless homing freed the endstop headers: D3 = E-stop, D2/D18/D19 = the StallGuard DIAG lines (Y1, Y2, X+Z), buttons on spare GPIO, with D14/D15 left for optional hard limits.
+See `pin-mapping.md` §3–§4.
-  endstops.
-The current suggested Start/Pause/E-stop use endstop headers, which may conflict with axis limits unless additional headers or an I/O expansion plan is chosen.
+- Final hardware E-stop power-removal design (contactor / safety relay selection) still open — the latched button + firmware ESTOPPED is not the primary safety barrier.
 - **Laser fault naming.** `communication-protocol.md` §6.2 lists both
   `laser_interlock` (interlock not met) and `laser_not_parked` (arm moved while the head is unparked), and `architecture.md` §11 uses `laser_not_parked`, but